klonyyy/MCUViewer/README.md

 ## Building

-STMViewer is build like any other CMake project:
+MCUViewer is build like any other CMake project:

 ### Linux:
 If you're a Linux user be sure to install: